Who, what, when, and how - adding the 'where' to HE-BCI data

 Power of geographically granular data: better collaboration mapping

 In Scotland, data on collaborations within the nation is already required.
-It is collected via the supplementary knowledge exchange (KE) Metric return, which is currently used alongside the HE-BCI dataset to allocate the University Innovation Fund (UIF).
+It is collected via the supplementary knowledge exchange (KE) Metric return, which is currently used alongside the HE-BCI dataset as a useful indicator of sector activity.
 By introducing place-based data into the HE-BCI collection, we could help to reduce burden to HE providers in Scotland and eliminate the need to make this additional return.

 How could we define local?